TilioHuart/My_radar/readme.md

 ## Installation

-- Clone the repository to your local machine.
+- Clone the repository.
-- Ensure you have a C compiler and Makefile utility installed.
 - Run `make` in the project directory to compile the project.

 ## Usage

 - Run the program with a script file as an argument: `./my_radar path_to_script`.
-- The script file contains all the simulation information, including aircraft and control tower specifications.
+- The script file contains all the simulation information.
 - Use the `-h` option to display usage information.

 ## Features